mheap/nexmo-developer/_use_cases/en/retrieve-audit-events.md

 ---
 title: Retrieve audit events
 products: audit
 description: "You can retrieve filtered lists of audit events.
-Audit events log activity in a Nexmo account."
+Audit events log activity in a Vonage account."
 languages:
     - Curl
 ---

 # Retrieve audit events

-You can retrieve a record of all audit events associated with your Nexmo account.
+You can retrieve a record of all audit events associated with your Vonage account.
 You can also filter this list based on dates, keyword, user and event type.

 ## In this tutorial